FR-DC/MixMatch-PyTorch/Writerside/topics/Pipeline.md

 mentioned in the paper that makes or breaks the performance of the model.
 This document aims to explain the pipeline in detail.

-We document the pipeline in a few stages
-- Data Preparation
-- Data Augmentation
-- Model Architecture
-- Training
-- Evaluation

 ## Shortforms

 - X: input data, in this case, images